-Counselors in Vermont who have completed their licensure are known as Licensed Mental Health Counselors (LMHCs).
-The state’s premier professional organization for LMHCs is the Vermont Mental Health Counselors Association, a local chapter of the American Mental Health Counselors Association whose purpose is “to provide support, advocacy, and education for mental health professionals statewide.”
+Counselors in Vermont who have completed their licensure are known as Clinical Mental Health Counselors (CMHCs).
+The state’s premier professional organization for CMHCs is the Vermont Mental Health Counselors Association, a state chapter of the American Mental Health Counselors Association whose purpose is “to provide support, advocacy, and education for mental health professionals statewide.”

-Vermont LMHC licensure requires the completion of a master’s degree or higher in counseling or a related field from an accredited educational institution.
+Licensure as a mental health counselor in Vermont requires the completion of a master’s degree or higher in counseling or a related field from an accredited educational institution.

 - Human growth and development